Menu principale:

 Furthermore, he devotes his time to research into the problems inherent in the performance practice of Renaissance, Baroque and Romantic music, through the study of treatises and original instruments.

-Then, in 1992 he won the third prize at the First International Organ Competition "Città di Milano" (Italy) and in 1994 the fourth prize at the Eleventh International Organ Competition of Brugge (Belgium).
+Then, in 1992 he won the third prize at the First International Organ Competition "Città di Milano", in 1994 the fourth prize at the Eleventh International Organ Competition of Brugge and in 1998 the first prize at the Twelfth International Organ Competition "Paul Hofhaimer" of Innsbruck, whose jury awarded only four times over its 40-

 He has been invited to give masterclasses and courses at various prestigious venues (Corsi di Musica Antica a Magnano, University of Padua, Hochschule für Musik Johannes Gutenberg-